 Motivation is an especially important personality trait if you are an independent working from home.
 It’s much easier to procrastinate when you’re in the comfort of your own home, far away from an office environment that may feel more like “traditional” work.
 If you’re unmotivated or struggle to finish tasks working alone, you may not complete projects on time and that can lead to disappointed clients who won’t use your services again.

-If you work with multiple clients, you’ll have to balance multiple, and often shifting, priorities.
+If you work with multiple clients, you’ll have to balance several, and often shifting, priorities.
 For example, a client may call you at the last minute with a major change and you’ll need to be able to set aside what you’re doing and prioritize them for the moment.
 As projects come and go, your income may fluctuate as well.
 If sudden change really throws you for a loop, you will want to find a way to overcome this tendency if you choose this career path.

 Becoming a successful consultant with a steady stream of projects probably won’t happen overnight.
 As with most things in life, you’ll need to be patient and persevere to eventually achieve your goals.
 This patience also extends to your clients—you may have to thoroughly explain technical concepts multiple times (and they still may not understand), or you may find yourself having to accommodate a difficult client.

 The health of your independent consulting business heavily depends on two things: your relationships with your current clients, and recommendations and endorsements from previous clients.
 This means that many aspects of your job are social: networking to find projects, working closely with clients to build trust, and forming industry relationships to grow your business.
 While you may think that means that consulting is only for outgoing extroverts, there are many ways introverts can thrive as independent consultants as well.

 Do you think self-employment is the right career path for you?
 Check out our quiz to see if you’re ready to go solo.